Call us 203-307-5500

 Role-playing gives children a platform to practice communication, solve problems, and collaborate with others.
 When they decide who gets to be the doctor and who is the patient, they are negotiating roles and learning to work together.
 This type of imaginative play is a cornerstone of our Project Approach, where children can deeply explore topics that capture their curiosity.
 The best role-playing activities are often the simplest, sparked by a child’s own interests and experiences.
 Whether they’re re-enacting a family dinner or pretending to be a superhero, they are building a foundation for critical thinking and emotional intelligence.

-Set Up Dramatic Play Scenarios
+How to Set Up a Dramatic Play Center

 Dramatic play is when children act out scenarios and take on different roles.
 You can support this by creating a dedicated space with a few simple props.
 Think about setting up a small “restaurant” with a toy kitchen, some plastic food, and a notepad for taking orders.
 Or, try a veterinarian’s office with stuffed animals and a toy doctor’s kit.
 These setups invite children to engage in role-playing that encourages them to use new vocabulary, express their feelings, and work through social challenges.
 The goal isn’t to direct their play but to provide an environment that sparks their imagination and lets them lead the way.